doc4d/docs/docs/ORDA/ordaClasses.md

 |`entity.touchedAttributes()`|

-### Alias data types
+### Alias properties

-An alias attribute hinerits its data type from the target attribute:
+An alias attribute hinerits its data [`type`](../API/DataClassAttributeClass.md#type) property from the target attribute:

 - if the target attribute [`kind`](../API/DataClassAttributeClass.md#kind) is "storage", the alias data type is of the same type,
 - if the target attribute [`kind`](../API/DataClassAttributeClass.md#kind) is "relatedEntity" or "relatedEntities", the alias data type is of the `4D.Entity` or `4D.EntitySelection` type ("*classname*Entity" or "*classname*Selection").

+Alias attributes based upon relations have a specific [`path`](../API/DataClassAttributeClass.md#path) property, containing the path of their target attributes.
+Alias attributes based upon attributes of the same dataclass have the same properties as their target attributes (and no `path` property).

 ### Examples